Sumittecorb/hyper-pay-next/README.md

 ## Hyperpay integration Introdution
  * To start hyper pay payment gateway there is no third party integration.
- * here we need card entity id like visa entity id or mada card entity id
+ * Here we need card entity id like visa entity id or mada card entity id
- * hyper provide Card widget to enter card details if add new card
+ * Hyper provide Card widget to enter card details if add new card
- * hyper provide Card widget to enter card cvv if we do payment with save card
+ * Hyper provide Card widget to enter card cvv if we do payment with save card
- * hyper pay provide api to verify payment
+ * Hyper pay provide api to verify payment

 ## Testing test card and api and payment widget card